facebookresearch/vissl/docs/source/vissl_modules/data.rst

 - :code:`disk_filelist`: These are numpy (or .pkl) files: (1) file containing images information (2) file containing corresponding labels for images.
 We provide `scripts <https://github.com/facebookresearch/vissl/blob/master/extra_scripts/README.md>`_ that can be used to prepare these two files for a dataset of choice.

 - :code:`torchvision_dataset`: the root folder path to the torchvision dowloaded dataset.
-As of now, the supported datasets are: CIFAR-10, CIFAR-100, MNIST and STL-10.
+As of now, the supported datasets are: CIFAR10, CIFAR100, MNIST, STL10 and SVHN.

 To use a dataset, VISSL takes following inputs in the configuration file for each dataset split (train, test):